-- The type of wastewater generated (i.e., domestic, industrial, or both); and - The type and location of wastewater treatment for domestic, industrial, and/or combined treatment of both).
-Wastewater treatment location include:
+• The type of wastewater generated (i.e., domestic, industrial, or both); and

-- o Treated onsite only. - o Treated onsite with Zero Liquid Discharge (ZLD) system. - o Treated offsite only. - o Treated onsite and then discharged to Offsite treatment centre for further treatment. - o Sent to a Septic system onsite (applies domestic wastewater only) - o Grey Water Treated Onsite only and direct discharged to environment after treatment, Black Water Sent to a Septic system onsite - Note: Black water is defined in the FEM as wastewater from toilets which can contain pathogens, feces, urine, and other sanitary waste from flushed toilets. - o Not Treated
+- The type and location of wastewater treatment for domestic, industrial, and/or combined treatment of both).
+Wastewater treatment location include: - o Treated onsite only. - o Treated onsite with Zero Liquid Discharge (ZLD) system. - o Treated offsite only. - o Treated onsite and then discharged to Offsite treatment centre for further treatment. - o Sent to a Septic system onsite (applies to domestic wastewater only) - o Sent to an enclosed Septic Tank and then discharged to Offsite for further treatment (applies to domestic wastewater only) - o Grey Water Treated Onsite only and direct discharged to environment after treatment, Black Water Sent to a Septic system onsite - Note: Black water is defined in the FEM as wastewater from toilets which can contain pathogens, feces, urine, and other sanitary waste from flushed toilets. - o Not Treated